FabioScielzoOrtiz/DBRobustClust/README.md

-# FastKmedoids
+# DBRobustClust

-For more information, check out the official documentation of `FastKmedoids` at: https://fabioscielzoortiz.github.io/FastKmedoids-book/intro.html
+For more information, check out the official documentation of `DBRobustClust` at: https://fabioscielzoortiz.github.io/DBRobustClust-docu/intro.html